MSW Application Requirements

 - Transcripts, letters and other application materials should be submitted by the priority deadline to ensure full consideration.

-- All application materials for the School of Social Work should be sent to the Office of Graduate and Professional Admissions in New Brunswick.
-Regardless of whether you intend to take classes at Newark, Camden, or an off-site location, all materials must be sent to the New Brunswick address listed below.
+- All application materials for the School of Social Work should be sent to the Office of Graduate and Professional Admissions in Piscataway (this includes applicants to the Newark, Camden, New Brunswick or online programs.) .

 Mail/submit all admission supporting materials to: